hylandtechoutreach/coding-activities/HtmlCssLesson.md

 ## Adding a Welcome Paragraph
 Now it's time to add a totally new element.
 The **paragraph** element is used to display normal text on a webpage.
 Its tags are `<p>` and `</p>`, with text content between.

+>_Note: Even though this element is named **paragraph**, that doesn't mean you need multiple sentences!
+Anything can go in a paragraph element._

 1. Make a new line underneath the `<h1></h1>`
 1. Add a `<p>` opening tag on the new line
 1. Enter some text that will be displayed